Frequently Asked Questions

 Do you receive any Government funding?

-Guide Dogs SA receive no government funding for the Guide Dog Program - it is entirely funded by donations, sponsorship and Bequests from the public.
+Guide Dogs SA/NT receives no Government funding for the Guide Dog Program - however individual clients may receive NDIS funds to pay for a Guide Dog.
+Currently this program is primarily funded by donations, sponsorship and bequests from the public.

 Do you have Volunteers who help train the dogs?

 We rely heavily on the generous support of volunteers to care for, nurture and assist in the development of our pups and dogs.
 Our volunteers are vital to our organisation.
 It takes a lot of dedication to raise or provide short-term care for a puppy, look after a mature dog in training, or to assist with a litter of puppies for the first eight weeks of their lives.
 But for our volunteers, it is very rewarding to see the final outcome and the joy, independence and safety they can give a person with a disability.
 See our Puppy Raising page for more information.

 Is it very time consuming to puppy raise?

 When raising a Guide Dog puppy it does involve socialisation, toilet training, grooming and general care for the dog for a good part of the day.
 So we ask that our Puppy Raisers are flexible during the day and have adequate time for the puppy.
 This is also why we require Puppy Raisers who do not work full time.
 Any children in the family should be of school age or older.
 This is because we have found that people with younger children find it difficult to find adequate time to walk and socialise the puppy.

 How old is a puppy when it is placed with a Puppy Raiser?

 A puppy is placed in the home when it is between eight to ten weeks old.